bbzfc/bbzfc/README.md

 1. Game engine.
 To use one or not.
 2. Gameplay elements from BZFlag that must remain.
 3. Gameplay elements from BZFlag that should be abandoned.
-4. Flag to keep.
+4. Flags to keep.
 Flags to drop = )
 4. Server design.
 5. Foundation matters.
 6. Manifesto of the project